 Cladding spraying in Lichfield

 Lichfield is a small city on a hard-working stretch of the Midlands.
-Cladding spraying in Lichfield mostly serves the commercial buildings strung along the A38 and A5 corridors and the business parks around the city: units whose profiled steel or composite facades have faded, chalked or started rusting at the edges while remaining structurally sound.
-Respraying on site renews the finish without the expense and disruption of recladding.
+We mostly spray cladding on the commercial buildings strung along the A38 and A5 corridors and the business parks around the city.
+We’re talking about units whose profiled steel or composite facades have faded, chalked, or started rusting at the edges but are still structurally sound.
+A good respray on site renews the finish without the expense and disruption of recladding.

 A small city on a busy corridor

-Staffordshire’s southern edge carries a dense mix of distribution units, trade parks, manufacturing buildings and depots, much of it built from the 1980s onwards in coated steel.
+Staffordshire’s southern edge carries a dense mix of distribution units, trade parks, manufacturing buildings, and depots.
+A lot of it was built from the 1980s onwards using coated steel.
 With the Birmingham conurbation immediately to the south, the area also holds plenty of older clad stock on long-established estates, now well past the life of its original finish.

 The symptoms are consistent: colour that has dulled unevenly, a chalky film that transfers to your hand, and rust tracing along the sheet ends where the factory coating never fully protected the cut steel.
 None of these mean the cladding has failed.
 They mean its coating has.

-For businesses on these corridors the facade works as advertising whether anyone intends it to or not.
-Thousands of vehicles pass a unit on the A38 every day, and a faded, rust-streaked elevation says something to every one of them.
+For businesses on these corridors, the facade works as advertising whether anyone intends it to or not.
+Thousands of vehicles pass a unit on the A38 every day.
+A faded, rust-streaked elevation says something to every one of them.
 A recoat in a sharp, current colour scheme changes that message for a small fraction of what the building itself cost.

 How the survey shapes the job